goderich/dissertation/dissertation.md

 | məsiwat  | masiwat  | məswat  | məswat   | 'to stop raining' |
 <!-- mayʔul 'to tread' (also C' pəlan LV) -->

-The words for 'clothes', 'white', 'tail', and 'man' are unique to S'uli' and Matu'aw and not found elsewhere.
-Matu'aw *palaʔuw* and S'uli' *pələʔu* does share some resemblance with Squliq *pələqwiʔ*, however apart the final vowel and the final consonant are both distinct.
+The words for 'clothes', 'white', 'tail', and 'man' are unique to S'uli and Matu'aw and not found elsewhere.
+Matu'aw *palaʔuw* and S'uli *pələʔu* does share some resemblance with Squliq *pələqwiʔ*, however apart the final vowel and the final consonant are both distinct.
 Squliq has a final glottal stop, while a final long vowel in Matu'aw suggests a historical final \*g.

-S'uli' *kəmwih* and Matu'aw *kumwih* 'to dig' may be related to C'uli' *kəmoyah* and Squliq *kəmyuh*, but the vowels are all distinct, and the medial glide is /w/ in S'uli' and Matu'aw, but /y/ in C'uli' and Squliq.
-Assuming these forms are indeed related and they underwent different sporadic changes, the change was shared between S'uli' and Matu'aw.
+S'uli *kəmwih* and Matu'aw *kumwih* 'to dig' may be related to Klesan *kəmoyah* and Squliq *kəmyuh*, but the vowels are all distinct, and the medial glide is /w/ in S'uli and Matu'aw, but /y/ in Klesan and Squliq.
+Assuming these forms are indeed related and they underwent different sporadic changes, the change was shared between S'uli and Matu'aw.
 Skikun, Plngawan, and Matu'aw all use reflexes of Proto-Atayal \*kumayhuɹ 'to dig'.

-Another shared aberration is the penultimate vowel in S'uli' *məsiwat* and Matu'aw *masiwat* 'to stop raining', compare Matu'uwal *masuwat*, Plngawan *masot*, Squliq, Skikun, and Klesan *məswat*.
-Here I reconstruct Proto-Atayal \*masuwat 'to stop raining', as penultimate /i/ is unique to S'uli' and Matu'aw, being a shared sporadic change.
+Another shared aberration is the penultimate vowel in S'uli *məsiwat* and Matu'aw *masiwat* 'to stop raining', compare Matu'uwal *masuwat*, Plngawan *masot*, Squliq, Skikun, and Klesan *məswat*.
+Here I reconstruct Proto-Atayal \*masuwat 'to stop raining', as penultimate /i/ is unique to S'uli and Matu'aw, being a shared sporadic change.

-There are also lexical items which appear in S'uli' and Matu'aw and no other Atayal dialects, but can be found in Seediq.
-For example, S'uli' *tələʔung*, Matu'aw *matalaʔung* 'to sit', and Seediq *təluʔung*, cf. Plngawan *matatamaʔ*, Squliq *mətamaʔ*, Skikun *tamaʔ*, Klesan *tama*, and Matu'uwal *mantahuuk*.
-Another case is S'uli' *kəmarip*, Matu'aw *kumarip*, and Truku Seediq *qəmarik* (AV), *qəribun* (PV) 'to cut with scissors', cf. Squliq *qəmatap*, Plngawan *ʔumatak*, Klesan *kəmarak*.
+There are also lexical items which appear in S'uli and Matu'aw and no other Atayal dialects, but can be found in Seediq.
+For example, S'uli *tələʔung*, Matu'aw *matalaʔung* 'to sit', and Seediq *təluʔung*, cf. Plngawan *matatamaʔ*, Squliq *mətamaʔ*, Skikun *tamaʔ*, Klesan *tama*, and Matu'uwal *mantahuuk*.
+Another case is S'uli *kəmarip*, Matu'aw *kumarip*, and Truku Seediq *qəmarik* (AV), *qəribun* (PV) 'to cut with scissors', cf. Squliq *qəmatap*, Plngawan *ʔumatak*, Klesan *kəmarak*.
 The regular correspondence of Seediq /q/ in Atayal is /q/, or /ʔ/ in dialects where /q/ was lost.
-The correspondence of /q/ in Seediq to /k/ in S'uli' and Matu'aw is indicative of a borrowing relationship rather than a shared retention, with Seediq being the source.
-We have no such diagnostic for the etymon 'to sit', but there is no evidence of it appearing in Proto-Atayal, so it is likely a loan from Seediq as well, and again one that is shared exclusively between Matu'aw and S'uli'.
+The correspondence of /q/ in Seediq to /k/ in S'uli and Matu'aw is indicative of a borrowing relationship rather than a shared retention, with Seediq being the source.
+We have no such diagnostic for the etymon 'to sit', but there is no evidence of it appearing in Proto-Atayal, so it is likely a loan from Seediq as well, and again one that is shared exclusively between Matu'aw and S'uli.

 ### Shared innovations between Matu'uwal, Squliq, and Skikun {#sec:shared-innovations-ml-sq-sk}